 Today I’m showing you how easy it is to make one for your own backyard!

-Don’t think for a minute that this is a complicated process.
+Don’t think for a minute that making a water wall is complicated.
 It might look like it is, but it was a really easy DIY project that came together quite quickly after I figured out what I would use for my actual “wall”.

 I used two pieces of an old bench which worked out really well as there are two sides for the kids to play at.
 Mine also folds up and tucks away at the end of the day, which is a bonus.
-You could also use a board, a wooden fence, a chain link fence, a piece of lattice etc.
+You could also attach your water wall to a board, a wooden fence, a chain link fence, a baby gate, deck rails, or a piece of lattice.

 I went through the recycling bin and rummaged through our cupboards to find various bottles and containers to use.
 I also had an old piece of pool-hose which worked really well.

-I attached the containers to the wood with a staple gun, just kind of lining things up and pouring water through to make sure the placement was right before I stapled.
+I attached the containers to the wood with a staple gun, by lining things up and pouring water through to make sure the placement was right before I stapled.

-If you’re using lattice or chain link fence for your wall, you can attach your containers with zip-ties, heavy duty twist ties or florist’s wire.
+If you’re using lattice or chain link fence for your wall, you can attach your containers by punching holes in them, and fastening them with zip-ties, heavy duty twist ties or florist’s wire.

 Reycycle that water!

 To keep water consumption down, I place a couple of plastic bins at the bottom of the water wall so the water can be re-used as they play.
 The kids LOVED it.
 The first day that I introduced the water wall, the hooligans played at it for over an hour.
 It was a huge hit!

 - develops hand-eye co-ordination